 When thinking of vintage motorcycle apparel, most people imagine the iconic 50’s leather jacket and engineer boots worn by Marlon Brando in The Wild One.
 However, the roots of motorcycle gear run much deeper than the fifties: as soon as the first motorized bikes hit the streets, people began figuring out ways to stay protected while riding.
 Between 1902 and 1909, the first motorcycles began making an appearance, and early riders usually wore clothing inspired by the equestrian and military wear: tweed jackets and skull caps were the norm, and long horse-riding boots were soon adapted as a staple motorcycle riding footwear.

-In the 1930’s, as motorcycles evolved and became faster, people began racing them – and racing required gear that was more protective in case of high-speed crashes.
+In the 1930s, as motorcycles evolved and became faster, people began racing them.
+And racing required gear that was more protective in case of high-speed crashes.
 Thicker leather skull caps served as the first helmets, and racers incorporated aircraft goggles to protect their eyes when racing.
-By the 1940’s, wearing a motorcycle helmet became the norm owing to the World War I and II: war dispatch riders were required to wear crash helmets, usually made from cork or tin, and the tradition soon seeped into the general public.
+By the 1940s, wearing a motorcycle helmet became the norm owing to World War I and II: war dispatch riders were required to wear crash helmets, usually made from cork or tin, and the tradition soon seeped into the general public.

 The famed leather jacket from The Wild One reached motorcycle riders in the fifties: although it was designed as early as 1928 by Schott NYC for Harley Davidson, the jacket, named Perfecto, shot to popularity after Marlon Brando wore it for the movie classic.
 The rest, as they say, is history.

 At the beginning of the twentieth century, most motorcycle enthusiasts used what was available in other disciplines rather than specific motorcycle apparel.
-Tweed and waxed cotton wad jackets borrowed from the equestrian field, goggles and leather caps fashioned after gear used by aircraft pilots, and military style riding boots and long dispatch rider jackets were all that was available until the 1930’s.
+Tweed and waxed cotton wad jackets borrowed from the equestrian field, goggles and leather caps fashioned after gear used by aircraft pilots, and military-style riding boots and long dispatch rider jackets were all that was available until the 1930s.
 As bikes became faster and motorcycle racing became more and more popular, leather became the staple motorcycle apparel fabric.
 The Perfecto jacket aside, motorcycle apparel manufacturers began designing leather-based gear ranging from leather chaps to racing suits.
-The first one-piece leather racing suit was designed in the 1950’s for Geoff Duke, world motorcycle racing champion of the time; the suit was made from horse leather.
+The first one-piece leather racing suit was designed in the 1950s for Geoff Duke, the world motorcycle racing champion of the time; the suit was made from horse leather.

 Much like leathers and textiles, motorcycle armour is almost as old as motorcycling itself.
-At first, motorcycle riders used simple leather padding at the knees, elbows, and shoulders; the first back protector was invented as late as 1979 by Dainese, taking inspiration from a lobster shell and using interlocking rigid plates to protect the rider’s back.
-By the eighties, wearing motorcycle armour became the norm, and in 1990’s, new motorcycle armour technology developments ushered in the first regulated safety standards.
-Now, riders enjoy a wide variety of different armour options ranging from soft pads to heavy-duty off-road riding exoskeletons, knee and neck braces, and full motorcycle body armour as well as integrated motorcycle jackets with armour.
+At first, motorcycle riders used simple leather padding at the knees, elbows, and shoulders; Dainese invented the first back protector as late as 1979, taking inspiration from a lobster shell and using rigid interlocking plates to protect the rider’s back.
+By the eighties, wearing motorcycle armour became the norm, and in the 1990s, new motorcycle armour technology developments ushered in the first regulated safety standards.
+Now, riders enjoy a wide variety of different armour options ranging from soft pads to heavy-duty off-road riding exoskeletons, knee and neck braces, and full motorcycle body armour, as well as integrated motorcycle jackets with armour.